Espedalen Ski Trek 2026

 Day 2: Test the equipment, practice with the skis and tent, pack our gear and buy and portion the food for the trek.
 We will have another night in the cabin

-Day 4, 5, 6: gradually we will get deeper into the mountains and be fascinated by the beauty of Hardangervidda.
-Days may be very long and hard, with the weather making it potentially very challenging to make progress.
-During trekking we may spot reindeer, snow birds and an occasional fox.
+Day 4, 5, 6, 7, 8: gradually we will get deeper into the mountains and be fascinated by the beauty of Hardangervidda.
+Days may be very long and tough, but the landscapes will be breath-taking.
+The weather and snow are the most important factors for our progress.
+During trekking we may spot reindeer, snowbirds and an occasional fox.
 In any case, we will be mesmerized by the mountains!
 Every evening, after making camp and melting snow, we will be enjoying the comfort of the tent while having our food together.

-Day 7: on this last trekking day we descend back to Geilo where we will stay again in a cabin.
+Day 9 (7th trekking day): on this last day we descend back to Haukeliseter where we will stay again in a cabin.
 The hot shower and the comfort of the cabin will be well-deserved, just like the beer and a fresh hot meal!

-Day 8 (Saturday 25 February): End of the trip: we say farewell to each other after breakfast.
-There are several ways to get back to Oslo or to Gardermoen airport, and also fly out that same evening.
+Day 10: (Monday 23 March): End of the trip: we say farewell to each other after breakfast in Haukeliseter.
+There are buses going back to Oslo and further to Gardermoen airport; if so needed one can fly out that same evening.

-One or two guides will lead the group (depending on group size, maximum 7 or 8 pax in total)
+Two guides will lead the group (depending on group size, maximum 7 pax in total)

 For more information on your fitness requirements and the personal gear that you need: pls contact Paul at paul@kulingtrekking.com.